Pigman1000/718818739938/_pages/projects.md

 Feel free to explore the site and check out the different pages and links to my ongoing projects.
 As I continue working on them, I’ll be sure to update the site with new content, insights, and any major changes.

-You can check out the repository for the website [here](insert-repo-link), and you can find the changelog and any tutorials or instructions on how to fork the site in the future.
+You can check out the repository for the website [here](https://github.com/Pigman1000/9101-292-003) and you can find the changelog and any tutorials or instructions on how to fork the site in the future.